 WHAT ARE THE POSSIBLE COMPLICATIONS?

 Major complications after liposuction are rare when this procedure is performed safely in an accredited center.
 Current safety guidelines suggest limiting suction volumes to 5 liters (about 11 pounds).
-The most common complication after liposuction is uneven contour, grooves, or dimples.
-Surgeons performing liposuction attempt to avoid this outcome by leaving a small fat layer below the skin, and by applying suction evenly across any given area.
+The most common complications after liposuction are severe bruising, numbness, uneven contour, grooves, and dimples.
+Surgeons performing liposuction attempt to avoid uneven outcomes by leaving a small fat layer below the skin, and by applying suction evenly across any given area.
 Some degree of contour irregularity is quite common and massaging suctioned areas after surgery is very important.

 WHAT CAN I DO TO IMPROVE THE RESULTS OF MY SURGERY?